Lifting the Cartier transform of Ogus-Vologodsky modulo $p^n$

 \end{definition}

-The above equivalence depends on $X$ and is different to the Cartier transform of Ogus-Vologodsky \cite{OV07} which depends on a lifting of $X'$ to $\rW_2$.
-We will explain the compatibility between two constructions under the assumption that there exists a smooth lifting of $X$ to $\rW$ \eqref{comparison Cartier}.
+The above equivalence depends only on $X$ and is different from the Cartier transform of Ogus-Vologodsky \cite{OV07} which depends on a lifting of $X'$ to $\rW_2$.
+We will compare two constructions under the assumption that there exists a smooth lifting of $X$ to $\rW$ in \S~ \ref{Comparison of Cartier}.